 This intervention by the PCA is significant for several reasons.
 In the short term, this decision would probably have positive consequences for investors, because the PCA has provided a legal precedent for investors seeking to constitute a tribunal to hear their claims under the OIC Agreement.
 However, in the long term, this decision may also push OIC member-States to decide on how they wish such disputes to be handled.
 If both the member-States and the OIC Secretary-General continue to refuse to appoint arbitrators, they will likely be placing the constitution of the tribunals in the hands of the PCA rather than the OIC, which is completely contrary to the spirit and the objectives of the OIC.

 Potential establishment of the International Islamic Court of Justice

-It will be interesting to see if the OIC Member-States take the initiative to establish the IICJ in order to avoid PCA interventions and, at the same time, to finally evade investor-State arbitrations under the OIC Agreement.
-Further indications will become apparent in the near future, particularly after the issuance of the much awaited decision of the French court concerning the set-aside proceedings introduced by Libya to contest the PCA’s assistance.
+It will be interesting to see if the OIC member-States will complete this project and take the initiative to establish such an organ in order to avoid PCA interventions and, at the same time, to evade investor-State arbitrations under the OIC Agreement.
+Further indications will become apparent in the near future, particularly after the issuance of the much-awaited decision of the French court concerning the set-aside proceedings introduced by Libya to contest the PCA’s assistance.

 References [ + ]

 |1.||↑||The following countries have ratified the OIC Agreement: Burkina Faso, Cameroon, Egypt, Gabon, Gambia, Guinea, Indonesia, Iran, Iraq, Jordan, Kuwait, Lebanon, Libya, Mali, Morocco, Oman, Pakistan, Palestine, Qatar, Saudi Arabia, Senegal, Somalia, Sudan, Syria, Tajikistan, Tunisia, Turkey, Uganda, and the United Arab Emirates.|